Sphagnum: Chile

-In the 2010s, Sphagnum peat in Chile has begun to be harvested at a large scale for export to countries like Japan, South Korea, Taiwan and the United States.
-Given Sphagnum’s property to absorb excess water and release it during dry months harvesting of Sphagnum, means that overexploitation may threaten the water supply in the fjords and channels of Chile.
-Extraction of Sphagnum in Chile is regulated by law since 2 August 2018.
-Since 2018 Chilean law allows only for the manual extraction of Sphagnum using only pitchforks or similar tools as an aid.
-In a given area (polygon) at least 30% of Sphagnum coverage has to be left unharvested.
-Harvested Sphagnum fibers may not exceed 15 cm (6") in length and the remaining Sphagnum after harvest may never have a length less than 5 cm (2") over the water table.
-In the regions of Los Ríos (40°S) and Los Lagos (41–43°S) the same plots may be harvested after 12 years, while further south in Aysén (44–48°S) and Magallanes (49–56°S) 85 years have to pass before the same area is harvested again.
+In the 2010s, Sphagnum peat in Chile bagan to be harvested at a large scale for export to countries like Japan, South Korea, Taiwan and the United States.
+Sphagnum’s ability to absorb excess water and release it during dry months means that overexploitation may threaten the water supply in the fjords and channels of Chile.
+Extraction of Sphagnum in Chile has been regulated by law since 2 August 2018.
+Between 2018 and 2024, Chilean law allowed for the manual extraction of Sphagnum using only pitchforks or similar tools as an aid.
+In a given designated harvesting area (polygon) at least 30% of Sphagnum coverage had to be left unharvested.
+Harvested Sphagnum fibers were not allowed to exceed 15 cm in length and the remaining Sphagnum after harvest was not to be left with a length of less than 5 cm over the water table.
+In the regions of Los Ríos (40°S) and Los Lagos (41–43°S) the same plots could be harvested after 12 years, while further south in Aysén (44–48°S) and Magallanes (49–56°S) 85 years had to pass before the same area can be harvested again.

+According to a 2024 law harvesting of Sphagnum can only be done with land-management plans approved by Servicio Agrícola y Ganadero.
+Some environmental organisations expressed regret as the original law project presented in 2018 sought the extablish a definitive ban on the harvest.
+Along Rubens River in Magallanes Region there are some historically important harvesting fields of peat in Sphagnum peatlands.
+Sphagnum peatlands in Chile disturbed by peat extraction have been found to host various invasive plant species including Rumex acetosella, Carex canescens, Holcus lanatus and Hieracium pilosella.
+Harvesting of peat in Sphagnum mosses or any where else is forbidden in Chile since April 2024.

 Harvesting aside, bogs where Sphagnum grows have also come under threat by the development of wind farms in cool humid areas such as the Cordillera del Piuchén where the San Pedro Wind Farm was constructed in the 2010s.
-The construction of each wind turbine usually implies the removal of vegetation and the alteration of the soil, changing by the way also of the local hydrology.
+The construction of each wind turbine usually implies the removal of vegetation and the alteration of the soil, changing the local hydrology.